 Combine the dish

-- Pour the remaining ½ tbsp of oil into the wok.
+- Pour the remaining ½ tablespoon of oil into the wok.
 Firstly fry onion and garlic over high heat until fragrant.

 - Add carrot and fry for 15 seconds or so.
 Then snow pea and baby corn go in.
 Stir fry for another 20 seconds.